camlyall/piql_flask_metsgen/README.md

 `python3 main.py`

 This will start the Flask application.
-Flask defaults to post 5000.
+Flask defaults to port 5000.

 A valid http request can be made using software such as Postman.\
 Example using the sample input in repository:\